pastorczo13/awesometwm/README.md

 create a folder in ~/.config and name it awesome and put the rc.lua file in that

-theme.lua goes into folder /usr/share/awesome/themes/OpenMandriva (replace file in that folder)
+theme.lua goes into folder .config/awesome/mytheme/(replace file in that folder)

 create a folder in ~/.config name it alacritty and put the alacritty.toml file in that